Miss International Queen: Pageant requirements

-The contestants must have been born male, can be pre- or post-operation and between the ages of 18 to 35.
+The contestants must have been born male, can be pre- or post-operation and between the ages of 18 and 35.
 In addition, participants can only represent their country of birth or that listed in their passport and must not have previously joined any publication/website/adult film/prostitution showcasing nudity.
 Previous winners or runner-up contestants are not allowed to join again.
 Repeat non-placement candidates are allowed to re-submit their credentials and application.

 Only about 25 semi-final contestants chosen would go on to compete in the final round and are required to participate in two weeks of activities: photo shoots, luncheons with city officials, dinner with the press, sponsor visits and community outreach, similar conditions to competitors in other beauty pageants.
 The final show will be aired on Thai television as well as live online streaming.

 Crown design and prize

 In 2011, the crown for Miss International Queen Crown was re-designed by an inspiration of butterflies and the crown of Lady Liberty.
 The butterflies were intended to symbolize beauty found in nature and the idea of rebirth.
 The crown remains with the Miss International Queen Organization at an estimated value of US$10,000.
 The Miss International Queen winner receives cash prize of 450,000 Thai baht (about US$15,000), many sponsor gifts, an apartment at Woodlands Resort Pattaya during her reign and memories that last a lifetime.